dmgatti/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 ~~~
 {: .bash}

 Next we need to get to the directory that actually contains the the fastq files.

 ~~~
-$ cd data/fastq_files/
+$ cd /workspace/data/fastq/
 ~~~
 {: .bash}

-Running fastqc uses the following command
+Run fastqc on one file using the following command:

 ~~~
 fastqc -o /workspace/fastqc Arabidopsis_sample1.fq.gz
 ~~~
 {: .bash}

-Of course we don't want to do this for all the samples seperately so we can loop through the list of samples and run them all sequentially.
+Of course we don't want to do this for each  sample separately, so we will loop through the list of samples and run them sequentially.

 Using  `echo`, you can start off with a "dry run":

 ~~~